New England Patriots vs. Carolina Panthers NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- New England and its opponents have gone over the current 41.5-point total in four of eight games (50%) this season.
+- New England and its opponents have gone over the current 40.5-point total in five of eight games this season.

-- The two teams combine to average 46.4 points per game, 4.9 more than the total in this contest.
+- The two teams combine to score 46.4 points per game, 5.9 more than the total in this contest.

-- This contest's over/under is 1.1 points greater than the 40.4 these two squads combine to allow per game this season.

-- Patriots games this season feature an average total of 45.3 points, a number 3.8 points higher than Sunday's over/under.
+- The 40.4 combined points per game that these two squads have allowed this season are 0.1 fewer than the 40.5 total in this contest.

 Patriots stats and trends

-- In New England's eight games this season, it has four wins against the spread.
+- New England has four wins against the spread in eight games this year.

-- The Patriots have been favored by 3.5 points or more four times this season and have covered the spread in two of them.
+- This season, the Patriots have two ATS wins in four games as a favorite of 3.5 points or more.

-- New England's games this year have hit the over on four of eight set point totals (50%).
+- New England's games this year have hit the over in 50% of its opportunities (four times in eight games with a set point total).

-- New England is 3-2 against the spread and 4-1 overall this season when the team notches more than 19.9 points.
+- New England is 3-2 against the spread and 4-1 overall in games when it puts up more than 19.9 points.

-- When New England totals over 295.6 yards, the team is 2-4 against the spread and 3-3 overall.
+- When New England piles up more than 295.6 yards, the team is 2-4 against the spread and 3-3 overall.

-- The Patriots have turned the ball over four more times (12 total) than the Panthers have forced a turnover (8) this season.
+- The Patriots have turned the ball over 12 times this season, four more turnovers than the Panthers have forced (8).

 - Click over to SISportsbook and find the latest spread, moneyline and total for New England's matchup with the Panthers.